Frank Lisle

 Frank Lisle (1916–1986) was a British painter and art teacher, who numbered a young David Hockney among his pupils when he was Head of Art at Bradford College of Art.

-He was principal of Jacob Kramer College from 1970 to 1977.
+He became principal of Jacob Kramer College, Leeds in 1964 following the departure of Harry Thubron, in which capacity he served to 1977.

-Among his portrait sitters were another pupil, Donald Rooum and Alice Bacon, MP for North-East Leeds.
+Among Lisle's portrait sitters were another pupil, anarchist Donald Rooum and Alice Bacon, MP for North-East Leeds.
 His work is in collections including those of The Hepworth Wakefield, and Leeds City Council.